 I sit for a long while in the Tapestry Room, used by Rossetti as a studio and later as a sitting room and work-room by Morris and his daughter, May.
 There is a window seat overlooking the front garden, the old flagstone path hewn through the lawn, and old roses to either side of it, climbing up over the porch.
 The room still has an air of being a greatly creative, productive space, pooled in lovely gloomy light.
 Even now, even despite not having been lived in for decades.
 It is a haunted room, haunted by memories of debate and laughter and concentration.
 Funny to think that this higgledy, piggledy shipwreck of a house is no longer a home, so strong is the impregnated familial atmosphere.
 You can almost hear sounds that must not have been heard here for a long time - the mundane mayhem of domestic life, the commotion of crockery being washed, moths swatted, lamps lit and extinguished, bracelets unclasped.
-It feels not like a museum but still a fortress of genius and lunacy and yet also the prosaic intricacies of everyday life, even though no longer do children play in the hall and no laundry billows dry in the garden.
+It feels not like a museum but still a fortress of genius and lunacy and yet also the prosaic intricacies of everyday life, even though children no longer play in the hall and no laundry billows dry in the garden.
 But you can feel it, it is here still, in the air.
 Sitting in that room, looking out over the garden wall and over the lane to the dovecote and the old stables behind, I wonder whether all this is half-imagined.
 Whether that even matters.

 Visiting old houses and gardens is a curious occupation.
 Everyone has his/her own agenda.
 Invariably they are there looking for the essence of something, or someone, a style of decorating or design, a period in history, a famous writer or gardener, long dead, a setting for a play or novel.
 Often, you have read about the place beforehand, or seen a TV show, or some friends have been there and told you about the delicate intricacy of the plasterwork or the hypnotizing scent of a lilac bush in a corner of the garden and you go there, predatory, looking to see for yourself.
 Sometimes you are just looking for inspiration - colours, patterns, a beautiful window, a certain light, a view of a particular river or valley.